 For an offensive lineman, Giacomini’s 4-year, $18 million contract is fairly large.
 In 2012, Giacomini started all 16 regular season games for the Seahawks, but last season, he only started nine due to a knee injury.
-His durability is an issue, which is especially worrying to a Jets team that may lose G Willie Colon for part of the season already.
+His durability is an issue, which is especially worrying to a Jets team that may have already lost G Willie Colon for part of the season.
 Giacomini needs to prove he is fully healed and ready to go in the upcoming season, as the 5th-year veteran will be a leader on the O-line alongside longtime Jet D’Brickashaw Ferguson.

 One thing Giacomini does not lack is toughness.
 All through his tenure in Seattle, Giacomini was revered by the city’s passionate football fans for his refusal to back down under any circumstance.
 That attribute of his will be a welcome asset to the Jets’ O-Line, which could use some grit.
 He plays with a chip on his shoulder, and will always give 100%, no matter if his team is winning by 20 or losing by 20.
 That toughness will come to be appreciated by NY Jets fans in time, and soon, Giacomini will become a fan favorite because of his passion for doing his job.